Calebh101/quick_listener/README.md

 This is useful for times when you have a state change in one section of your code and you want to trigger an update in another, or when you just want to notify your Flutter widgets of new data.

 **Note**: This package is still in beta and is currently being tested.
+Don't expect this to work properly until it exits beta.

 # Usage